mohamed-maad/mock-server-recruitment/README.md

 ### Please send an email if something is not working as expected.

-This is an application for testing the skills of developers applying for *Java Backend Developer* positions.
+This is an application for testing the skills of developers applying for *Java/Kotlin Backend Developer* positions.

 Depending on the skills of the applicant, it is **not expected** that all tasks are completed.